 Stewart udall

 If you find yourself needing to get rid of an item because you no longer need it, ask yourself whether it could be of use to someone else?
 Your grandmother’s floral dishes or your children’s old favorite toys could become someone else’s new treasure.
-If your item is not in a good enough state to be donated to a consignment store, consider posting it online for free.
-Facebook Marketplace is a great place for that, and I was able to divert items from landfills that way.
+If your item is not in good enough condition to be donated to a consignment store, consider posting it online for free.
+Facebook Marketplace is a great place for that, and I was able to divert many items from landfills that way.
 My flat screen tv that no longer worked went to a man who dissected it for parts.
 My dusty basketball-shaped chair whose fake leather had begun to peel off went to a coworker who cleaned it off and covered it with a blanket for her grandson.
 Never forget that one man’s trash is another man’s treasure!

 DID YOU KNOW?